UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

 favorite HPC cluster.
 Here we do so.

-We use a free and open-source graphical tool to do this, called `rsync`.
+We use a free and open-source command-line tool to do this, called `rsync`.
 It works under Linux, Mac and Windows.